American College of Clinical Pharmacy

 Calvin J. Meaney, Pharm.D., FCCP, BCPS

-Dr. Meaney is a Clinical Associate Professor at the University at Buffalo School of Pharmacy and Pharmaceutical Sciences with a focus on nephrology.
+Dr. Meaney is a Clinical Associate Professor at the University at Buffalo School of Pharmacy and Pharmaceutical Sciences and a Fellow of the American College of Clinical Pharmacy.
 He practices as a clinical pharmacist in internal medicine and nephrology where he precepts pharmacy students and residents.
-Dr. Meaney‘s research is focused on the optimization of drug therapy through the application of quantitative clinical pharmacology.
-He leads a multidisciplinary group of researchers to address novel personalization of erythropoiesis-stimulating agents in hemodialysis patients.
-Other work focuses on drug-induced nephrotoxicity.
+His research focuses on anemia, drug-induced nephrotoxicity, and polypharmacy in kidney disease patients.

 Jean Y. Moon, Pharm.D., FCCP, BCACP